 The hardware implementation and operating principle of the PS-PWM for one phase of a five-level star configuration are illustrated in Fig. 2.11 and Fig. 2.12, respectively.
-Each cell is modulated independently through a comparison between a modulation and a carrier signal.
-The modulation signal is the same for all the cells that constitutes a phase leg while a phase shift is introduced between the carrier signals of each cell.
-It is proven that the lowest distortion at the total output can be achieved when the phase shifts between carriers are $360^{0}/n$ (where n is the number of cells per phase).
+Each cell is modulated independently through the comparison between a modulation index and a carrier.
+The modulation index is the same for all the cells that constitutes a phase leg, while a phase shift is introduced between the carrier signals of each cell within the same phase.
+It is proven that the lowest distortion at the total output can be achieved when the phase shifts between carriers are $180^{0}/n$ (where n is the number of cells per phase).

 Since the modulation signals and carrier frequency are the same for all the cells, the switching pattern and thereby the active power are evenly distributed among all the cells [31].
-The advantage of the even power distribution is that, in case of CHB-STATCOM as an example, once the DC-link capacitors are properly charged, no unbalance will be produced among the DC-link voltages.
+The advantage of the even power distribution is that, in case of CHB-STATCOM as an example, once the DC-link capacitors are properly charged, no unbalance will be produced among the DC-link voltages, at least under ideal conditions.
 Moreover, due to the proper selection of the phase shift angle between carriers, the total output waveform has a switching pattern with n times the switching pattern of each cell.
 Hence, better Total Harmonic Distortion (THD) is obtained at the output, using n times lower carrier frequency.

 Fig. 2.11 Hardware implementation of PS-PWM for one phase of a five-level star based on unipolar PWM.
-2.4.
-Multilevel converter modulation techniques